austin-laney/shortest-path-server/README.md

 Build Instructions
 ------------------

-you can open this as a project in Eclipse and run or use the javac compiler
+you can open this as a project in Eclipse and run or use the javac command compiler
 //compiler
 cd %PATH_TO_PROJECT%/src
 //-verbose is optional